Bybit Exchange Review: A rival to the market leaders in derivatives? (Exchange)

 Is there any legal team or compliance policy?

 We could not find any details of any compliance policy or compliance officer on the team.
 We recommend that all exchanges give an outline of their compliance policy before a user deposits funds into the account, along with the contact details of the compliance officer available on the website or LinkedIn profile.

 Bybit is not a regulated exchange, so users are reminded to proceed with caution when trading on such exchanges.

 We award a score of 1 for this metric based on the fact that non-KYC exchanges have their appeal amongst a particular crowd of traders, mainly those from restricted countries such as the US.

 Our concern for users using a non-KYC exchange is that they may fall foul of the terms and conditions and if they are a user from a restricted country they are liable to account termination or even possible loss of funds.

 What are the daily volumes like on the exchange?

 Considering the platform is just over one year old, the daily trading volumes are impressive with the BTC/USDT pair averaging a daily volume of 65,000 BTC when we analysed the platform for this review

 There is no information available to verify the trading volumes listed on Bybit.
 We encourage exchanges to register with metrics sites such as Nomics so trading volumes can be independently verified.

 We are awarding a score of 1 in this metric, only because the Bybit trading data is not verified on our reference sites over at FTX and Nomics.
-Aside from that, the trading volume of over $500 million USD on its main pair is highly impressive and a reflection of the excellent progression Bybit has made since launch.
+Aside from that, the trading volume of over USD 500 million on its central pair is highly impressive, and a reflection of the excellent progression Bybit has made since launch.